Signature Certificate Verifier

 Setting up Document Signer Certificate

-Certificates are designed for automatic signing and authentication of documents to authenticate documents/information attributed to the organization by using a server-based Digital Signature.
+Certificates are designed for the automatic signing and authentication of documents to authenticate documents/information attributed to the organization by using a server-based Digital Signature.
 Leegality enables the use of these to automate the ...

 A Virtual Signature is a secure, valid and legally binding method of entering into agreements in India., By setting up a Virtual Signature in the Account you can use this directly while self-signing or can automate this authentication during a ...